moble/remote_exec/README.md

 Now, you can run code that will substitute those input values at the appropriate times:

-    %%remote_exec -k kernel1:/path/on/system1,kernel2:/different/path -o x,y -i filename
+    %%remote_exec -k kernel1:/path/on/system1,kernel2:/different/path -o x,y -i filenames
     import numpy as np
-    x, y = np.loadtxt({filename})
+    x, y = np.loadtxt({filenames})

 More input variables can be listed separated by commas.
-Just remember that the variable name must be surrounded by braces to be substituted, and that the substitution will be exact, which is why we included the quotes in `'"file1.txt"'`, etc.
+Just remember that the variable name must be surrounded by braces to be substituted, and that the substitution will be exact, which is why we included the quotes in the substitutions, as in `'"file1.txt"'`.
+Of course, we could have also included the quotes in the actual code, and left them out of the substitutions.

 Note that the names `kernel1` and `kernel2` need only match a subset of your kernel's full name, so that `kernel1` could start a kernel that is actually